codefellows/code-challenges/binary-root-leaf/README.md

-- **Stretch**: Return every node with a path weight equal to the given integer sum
-- **Stretch**: Consider the tree with negative and positive numbers

 # Find a Root to Leaf Path with Specified Sum
 _Source: From Elements of Programming Interviews in Python, Q 9.6_